 What do we do with a TERAFLOP or a PETAFLOP machine?
-Do we have enough work for them?
+Do we have enough work for them (other than playing video games)?

 Laws of Hardware

 - Signals cannot travel faster than the speed of light.

 - Memory is always slower than the CPU.

 - Software is slower than hardware.